 Hardwood floors add beauty and charm to any home.
-A hardwood floor that is scratched, dented, or excessively worn can, likewise, take away from the beauty a home has to offer and even decrease its worth.
+Hardwood that is scratched, dented, or excessively worn can, likewise, take away from the beauty a home has to offer and even decrease its worth.
 It’s natural for a floor to become scuffed, marked, and worn over time.
-If you discover that your floor needs some additional TLC beyond normal cleaning, you may want to consider refinishing your hardwood floor.
+If you discover that your floor needs some additional TLC beyond normal cleaning, you’ll find that refinishing hardwood will improve the look and durability.

-Prior to refinishing a hardwood floor, you’ll need to choose a floor finish to use.
+Prior to refinishing hardwood, The floor finish must be chosen to use.
 You can either choose from a water based finish or an oil based finish.
 Either will add longevity to your hardwood floor and help preserve it from many years to come.
 Oil based finishes however, are easier to work with than water based finishes.
 If you’re choosing to refinish a floor on your own, you may find that an oil based finish will be more user friendly.

-Before you begin to refinish a floor or have a professional refinishing company come in and do it for you, you’ll need to remove every item from the room or rooms that need refinishing.
+Before you begin, you’ll need to remove every item from the room or rooms that need refinishing.
 This includes wall hangings as well as the curtains or drapes from the windows.
 The room or rooms that will be refinished need to have a heavy duty plastic protector sheet put up across the doorway as well in order to protect the other rooms and furniture from the dust that will incur with the sanding process.
 Don’t forget to seal off floor vents, because dust can get down into the duct work and then be blown back up through the floor when the furnace or heating and cooling fan is started up.

 Once you’ve removed the furniture and other accessories from the room, you can begin to check the floor for any damaged, cracked, or loose floor boards.
 You’ll want to replace these before you begin sanding.
 It’s better to replace them now before you begin sanding rather than have to replace them at a later date and recoat the floor or section of hardwood floor that you replaced.
 You’ll also want to look for exposed nails or staples in the wood floor as well.
 Nails and other hazards such as protruding staples can ruin your sanding equipment.